-- Personal injury protection (PIP) of $15,000 per person, per accident
+Personal injury protection (PIP)

-The basic policy covers your own injuries and a small amount of damage to other cars you hit, which makes it suitable only for those who have little savings or few other assets.
+The basic NJ car insurance policy covers your own injuries and a small amount of damage to other cars you hit, which makes it suitable only for those who have little savings or few other assets.
 There is an option to add $10,000 in bodily injury liability, but uninsured motorist coverage is not available.
 Your right to sue for pain and suffering is limited to severe or permanent injuries.

-- PIP of $15,000 per person or accident; this can be raised as high as $250,000.
+PIP of $15,000 per person or accident; this can be raised as high as $250,000.

 With both the basic and standard New Jersey car insurance policy, your medical bills and lost wages are paid up to your limits by your PIP coverage and then by any bodily injury liability claim or lawsuit brought against the at-fault driver.